What Does a Security Auditor Do?

 Since this is a technical position, hiring agencies and employers will want to see a bachelor’s degree and/or a master’s degree in Computer Science, Information Systems, Cyber Security or a related technical field.

-Many security auditors have little dedicated security experience, but have done lots of work in IT.
-Broadly speaking, Security Auditors are expected to have around 3-6 years of experience in general IT.
+You don’t have to be an expert in auditing to land the job.
+Broadly speaking, Security Auditors are expected to have around 3-6 years of experience in general IT/security.
 Senior Security Auditors often have 5+ years of auditing experience.

 Wherever and whenever you can, gain experience in auditing computer applications and information systems of varying complexity.
 Employers may also specify a working knowledge of: